 Which operating system is the best for programming?

-A perennial conversation in code boot camps where I’ve taught: which operating system is the best for web development?
-I think students see it as a fork in the road, and they want to go in the right direction.
-My advice is to personally try each one and decide for yourself.
+This is a perennial question in code boot camps where I’ve taught.
+I think students see the choice as a fork in the road.
+They want to go in the right direction.

 Don’t be this person:

-The choice matters, because tooling runs differently on each OS.
+The operating system you choose does matter, because programs run differently on each OS.
 Look beyond the marketing pages for each language and framework to experience this truth.
-If you’re running a framework on Windows that’s been developed on Unix systems, prepare for challenges.
-There might be a great version for your OS that’s close in parity to the main branch.
+A language written on Linux is going to run better on Linux, at least initially, and that’s if it runs on other operating systems at all.
+There might be a great version for Windows or Mac that’s close in parity to the main branch.
 Or there might not.
 Expect not.

-Try each OS with an open mind.
-Early in my career I had the opportunity to develop for a few years on a Windows machine, then Ubuntu Linux, and then a Mac.
-I didn’t plan it this way, it just happened.
-And the adjustments were not always smooth.
-I learned to write code and use each OS to do basic computer tasks.
-Nothing beats personal experimentation.
-If you haven’t done this with at least MacOS, Linux, and Windows, your preference has blind spots.
+Nothing beats experimentation: try each OS with an open mind.
+Early in my career I had the opportunity to develop for a few years on a Windows machine, then Linux, and then a Mac.
+I didn’t plan it this way, and the transitions were not always smooth.
+Along the way, I learned to write code and use each OS to do basic tasks.
+If you haven’t done this with at least MacOS, Linux, and Windows, your opinion has blind spots.

-It’s also a Two-Way Door Decision: easily reversible.
+It’s also a Two-Way Door Decision, in that it’s easily reversible.
 With virtual machines you can run any OS.
-Setup should be straightforward in each environment, and if it’s not, that’s information.
-If you’re new and switching sounds challenging, use it as an opportunity to make yourself and your code more OS-agnostic.
+Setup should be straightforward in each environment, and if it’s not, that’s something to consider.
+If you’re new and switching sounds daunting, use it as an opportunity to make yourself and your code more OS-agnostic.

 Give every OS a try and see what you think.
-The decision matters.
+The choice matters!
 But it’s reversible, and whatever happens, the experimentation will make you a better programmer.

 What are your thoughts on this?
 Let me know!

 Join 100+ engineers who subscribe for advice, commentary, and technical deep-dives into the world of software.